Fasping/portfolio/README.md

 ## Used Technologies
 - ReactJS as a JavaScript framework to build the user interface
-- React-Bootstrap and Css as a styling framework to customize the page's appearance
+- Css as a styling framework to customize the page's appearance
 - Vercel as a deployment service to make my portfolio available online.

 📱 Fully Responsive